 The brewery restaurant at Svijany was crowded as every touristic place during the summer.
 I waited for a meal for a long time and when I finally took off it was after 2:30 PM.
 At that time, I realized it was impossible to get up to the Jizera Mountains during that weekend.
 Anyway, I kept pedaling.

 At Turnov, I followed the red signs, passed by the castle at Hrubý Rohozec and got to a well-known restaurant called Ábelův mlýn (The Abell’s mill house) at Dolánky.
 I have to admit I ate way too much there but I couldn’t help myself as the food was delicious!
+(Edit 04/2019: There is a new owner at the restaurant.
+I heard the quality had been lowered and the prices got higher but try for yourself.)

 After that, I went slowly through the Jizera valley.
 There was the last hill of the day in front of me because I needed to get to Železný Brod.
 I was rewarded with a fabulous downhill ride after a very steep climb.
 The descent was long and ended with a rocky path just by the river.